![]() |

 Potholes and Flowers

 All that climbing is sure to make one hungry again so a stop at the Baker Pharmacy on Bridge Street is a must.
 Once again, you will be transported back in time as you sit at the c1930's Soda Fountain devouring a Tin Roof Sundae.
 A tour of the main area reveals a number of delightful surprises.
 Unique and tasteful art studios and galleries, staffed by resident potters and glassblowers, are tucked in with those businesses that are necessary for a functioning, healthy community.
 One of the most unusual speciality shops is "Wandering Moon", a medieval emporium with clever interior decoration that includes a castle.
 Check out "Salmon Falls Artisans", AShelburne Artisans Co-operative, "Mole Hollow Candles Ltd." and "Art Inside".
 Shelburne Falls is equally proud of its "painted ladies", grand Victorian era homes that have been lovingly restored.
 A walk on both sides of the river reveals architectural gems.
 Shelburne Historical Society maintains a museum at 33 Severance Street, which is worth a look-see too.
 Hiking trails surround Shelburne Falls.
 For the ultimate hike, try the eight-mile Mohawk-Mohican Trail, which can be easily accessed in the village.
 Gardner Falls Picnic Area is an easy, level hike.
 Wilcox Hill is a primitive area that gives river access.
 Massamet Tower is a short, steep climb but views from the top are spectacular.
 High Ledges is an easy walk and gives good views over the river valley.
 A map is available at the Village Information Center for serious hikers.
 Ask about various backroads jaunts too, past "Johnny Appleseed" farms and comedian Bill Cosby's home.
 Area accommodation includes a number of bed and breakfast establishments.
 For a complete list of amenities and a calendar of events, you should contact the Visitor Information Center and Franklin County Visitor Information Center because you will want to spend a few days exploring Highway #2, the Mohawk Trail and charming area villages.
 Shelburne Falls is fortunate that through a few million years of geological evolution, it has been given a priceless natural wonder to accentuate the built heritage.
 Area residents are dedicated to preserving visual streetscapes and architectural delights, along with the simplicity and purity of an earlier era.
 Visitors should go soon, before it becomes so well known that quality might be compromised for quantity.
-IF YOU GO:

 P.O.
 Box 42 75 Bridge Street Shelburne Falls, Massachusetts 01370 #1-413-625-2544 www.shelburnefalls.com